skyra-project/archid-components/packages/shared-http-pieces/README.md

 ## Setup

 -   Define `locales/{{lng}}/commands/shared:infoEmbedDescription` as a string.
-This is the content displayed in `/info`'s embed description.
+This is the content displayed in `/info`'s embed description, no augmentation is required for this key.
 -   Define the information variables.

 ## Usage